 Join Matt Jones (Extension Horticulture Agent) and the Master Gardener℠ volunteers of Chatham County for a lecture and hands-on workshop on winter botany for landowners, landscapers, farmers, park managers, naturalists and anyone curious about trees.
 Participants will learn about the types of tree characters used for identification, as well as how to use free, online tools (such as dichotomous keys) from NC State University.
 Gain experience through both guided and individual practice identifying provided native tree samples.

 Two identical sessions of this workshop are available to accommodate your schedule:

-The workshop costs $15 per person, which includes a 10x hand lens and light refreshments for all participants.
-Registration and fee payment is required by Jan.11th, 2023.
-Select a date and click on the REGISTER link above.
+The workshop costs $12 per person, which includes a 10x hand lens and light refreshments for all participants.
+Registration and fee payment is required by Jan.15th, 2024.
+Select a time and click on the REGISTER link above.
 Additional classes may be offered if there is sufficient demand.
 If spaces are full, add your name to the waitlist on the registration page.

 QUESTIONS?
 Contact N.C.
 Cooperative Extension, Chatham County Center by calling 919-542-8243 or email email@example.com

 NC State University and N.C.
 A&T State University commit themselves to positive action to secure equal opportunity and prohibit discrimination and harassment regardless of age, color, disability, family and marital status, genetic information, national origin, political beliefs, race, religion, sexual identity (including pregnancy), and veteran status.
 NC State, N.C.
 A&T, U.S. Department of Agriculture, and local governments cooperating.
 Persons with disabilities and persons with limited English proficiency may request accommodations to participate by contacting Ginger Cunningham, County Extension Director, at 919.542.8202, firstname.lastname@example.org, or in person at the County Extension Office at least 30 days prior to the event.